-Scientific evidence of effectiveness Is there research to support the effectiveness of this type of treatment?
+Scientific evidence of effectiveness

+Is there research to support the effectiveness of this type of treatment?
 (Ask for details as well as copies of published articles.)
-Personal involvement Who will be providing the direct intervention with my child?
+Has research shown this treatment to be better than other types of treatment?
+Personal involveme ent Who will be providing the direct intervention with my child?
 What type of training does he/she have?
 Who will be supervising him/ her and how?
+How often will you see my child personally?
 Parent involvement Will I be able to participate in the treatment?
 Will you teach me how to work with my child?
 How?
+What skills will you teach me?
+(Ask for examples.)
 Compatibility with other treatments How many hours per week of your treatment will my child need?
+Is your treatment compatible with other interventions my child is participating in?
+How do you collaborate with other therapy providers on my child's team?
+(Get examples.)